 When Will a Mailed Payment Post to Your Account?

-Mailing your credit card payment takes the longest to post to your account.
+Mailed credit card payments take the longest to post to your account.
 First, the credit card payment has to be delivered to your credit card issuer.
 The payment processing center has to open up hundreds of envelopes, retrieve payments, and post the payments to each account.
 Increased mail volume and postal holidays can delay mailed payments around holidays.
 Make sure you consider this when you mail a credit card payment.

 Linked Checking and Credit Card Accounts